Learned-Database Systems Security: Learned-Database Systems Security Survey

-\paragraphbe{Attacks that become possible.} Due to the added information flow, and again since databases are multi-user settings, workload forecasting may introduce vulnerability to \underline{data poisoning} and \underline{data leakage}.
-For example, workload forecasting may result in a construction of a temporary column index whenever the column is expected to be heavily used.
+\paragraphbe{Attacks that become possible.} Due to the added information flow, workload forecasting may introduce vulnerability to \underline{data poisoning} and \underline{data leakage} in multi-user settings.
+For example, in a database system, workload forecasting may result in a construction of a temporary column index whenever the column is expected to be heavily used.
 An attacker who can submit queries that use this column and observe reduced latency whenever its index exists might be able to infer when the column is heavily used by others.